Lauren Goodger

-Lauren Rose Goodger (born 19 September 1986) is an English media personality who starred in the ITVBe reality show The Only Way Is Essex from 2010 until 2012.
+Lauren Rose Goodger (born 19 September 1986) is an English television personality, known for appearing as a cast member on the ITV reality show The Only Way Is Essex from 2010 until 2012.
 She made brief returns to the series in 2015 and 2016 respectively, before returning permanently in 2024.

-In January 2013, Goodger took part in the eighth series of the ITV ice skating show Dancing on Ice, in which she was partnered with Michael Zenezini and finished eleventh after being eliminated in week 2.
-In August 2014, Goodger entered the Celebrity Big Brother house in the fourteenth series of the show.
+Goodger was also a contestant on the eighth series of Dancing on Ice in 2013 and a housemate on the fourteenth series of Celebrity Big Brother in 2014.

+Early life

+Lauren Rose Goodger was born on 19 September 1986 in Bethnal Green, London to Cheryl Goodger and Steve Norman.
+Her parents split when she was a year old and she was raised by her mother alongside her older half-brother Tony and half-sister Nicola until she was four, when she moved in with her father and his new girlfriend in Redbridge after Goodger's mother felt she would have a better upbringing.
+She has younger half-sisters Rianna, on her mother's side, and Hayley and Jenna on her father's side.
+She attended Roding Valley High School, where she met future boyfriend Mark Wright and they began dating aged 15.

 Career

 The Only Way Is Essex

 In 2010, Goodger became one of the original cast members of the reality television programme The Only Way Is Essex.
 The first two series of the show mostly revolved around Goodger's relationship with her boyfriend Mark Wright.
-In the series 2 finale, broadcast on 4 May 2011, she dumped Wright and pushed him into a swimming pool.
-Goodger made her departure from the show during the sixth series in 2012.

-Goodger made a guest appearance in the series 16 Christmas special in 2015, before returning to appear in three episodes of series 19.
-She did not return for series 20.
-In 2024, Goodger returned to The Only Way Is Essex for the thirty-second series.
+In the final episode of the second series, broadcast in May 2011, she dumped Wright and pushed him into a swimming pool.
+Goodger made her initial departure from the show during the sixth series in 2012.
+She made a guest appearance in the series 16 Christmas special in 2015, before returning to appear in three episodes of series 19.
+In 2024, Goodger returned to The Only Way Is Essex for its thirty-second series and has appeared regularly again since.